Friedrich Nietzsche: Citizenship, nationality and ethnicity

-General commentators and Nietzsche scholars, whether emphasising his cultural background or his language, overwhelmingly label Nietzsche as a "German philosopher".
+General commentators and Nietzsche scholars, whether emphasising his cultural background or his language, overwhelmingly label Nietzsche as a "German philosopher."
 Others do not assign him a national category.
-While Germany had not yet been unified into a nation-state, Nietzsche was born a citizen of Prussia, which was mostly part of the German Confederation.
+While Germany had not yet been unified into a single sovereign state, Nietzsche was born a citizen of Prussia, which was mostly part of the German Confederation.
 His birthplace, Röcken, is in the modern German state of Saxony-Anhalt.
 When he accepted his post at Basel, Nietzsche applied for annulment of his Prussian citizenship.
 The official revocation of his citizenship came in a document dated 17 April 1869, and for the rest of his life he remained officially stateless.

-At least toward the end of his life, Nietzsche believed his ancestors were Polish.
+At least towards the end of his life, Nietzsche believed his ancestors were Polish.
 He wore a signet ring bearing the Radwan coat of arms, traceable back to Polish nobility of medieval times and the surname "Nicki" of the Polish noble (szlachta) family bearing that coat of arms.
 Gotard Nietzsche, a member of the Nicki family, left Poland for Prussia.
 His descendants later settled in the Electorate of Saxony circa the year 1700.
 Nietzsche wrote in 1888, "My ancestors were Polish noblemen (Nietzky); the type seems to have been well preserved despite three generations of German mothers."
-At one point, Nietzsche becomes even more adamant about his Polish identity.
+At one point, Nietzsche became even more adamant about his Polish identity.
 "I am a pure-blooded Polish nobleman, without a single drop of bad blood, certainly not German blood."
 On yet another occasion, Nietzsche stated, "Germany is a great nation only because its people have so much Polish blood in their veins....
 I am proud of my Polish descent."
-Nietzsche believed his name might have been Germanized, in one letter claiming, "I was taught to ascribe the origin of my blood and name to Polish noblemen who were called Niëtzky and left their home and nobleness about a hundred years ago, finally yielding to unbearable suppression: they were Protestants."
+Nietzsche believed his name might have been Germanised, in one letter claiming, "I was taught to ascribe the origin of my blood and name to Polish noblemen who were called Niëtzky and left their home and nobleness about a hundred years ago, finally yielding to unbearable suppression: they were Protestants."